MunoMono/reading-notes/public/docs/J/Jonas2012ExploringSwampyGround.md

 ## Project integration
 ### Why it helps the project (evidence-linked)
-- Jonas provides a theoretical foundation for framing the DDR’s activities as a **mode 2 knowledge system**—contextual, plural and iterative (pp. 1–5).
+- Jonas provides a theoretical foundation for framing the DDR’s activities as a **mode 2 knowledge system**—contextual, plural and iterative (pp. 5–7).
-- His mapping of **research about / for / through design** supports the project’s taxonomy design, which explicitly distinguishes epistemic intentions within DDR documents (pp. 25–30).
+- His mapping of **research about / for / through design** supports the project’s taxonomy design, which explicitly distinguishes epistemic intentions within DDR documents (pp. 8–12).
-- The emphasis on **abductive reasoning** legitimises the DDR’s experimental, heuristic outputs as knowledge production rather than “applied art” (p.
-41).
+- The emphasis on **abductive reasoning** legitimises the DDR’s experimental, heuristic outputs as knowledge production rather than “applied art” (pp. 12–13).
-- His cybernetic model of **reflexive loops** justifies treating the archive as a feedback system—aligning with the project’s RAG-enabled infrastructure.
+- His cybernetic model of **reflexive loops** justifies treating the archive as a feedback system—aligning with the project’s RAG-enabled infrastructure (pp. 12–15).

 **Defines design research as an unstable terrain between science and practice—the “swamp” where rigour and relevance collide.
 This directly parallels the argument that the DDR embodied epistemic drift rather than methodological certainty.
 Use in *Method to Drift* to frame DDR as a case of “swampy” knowledge-making.
 Cite Jonas to legitimise the hybrid method (archival + computational) as an enactment of that same terrain, not a departure from it.**